Nishitwork4587/Cuda-iq-theme/README.md

-change icon on website to new design
+1st: change icon on website to new design

-add custom content section to add multiple blocks on section
+2nd: slider section : change slider style and add more functionality in slider section

-change slider style and add more functionality in slider section
+3rd: add custom content section to add multiple blocks on section

 add product tab section for product to show multiple categories on single section